skypjack/entt/README.md

 In those cases where all what is needed is a single instance component, tags are the right tool to achieve the purpose.<br/>
 Tags undergo the same requirements of components.
-They can be either plain old data structures or more complex and moveable data structures with a proper constructor.<br/>
+They can be either plain old data structures or more complex and movable data structures with a proper constructor.<br/>
 Actually, the same type can be used both as a tag and as a component and the registry will not complain about it.
 It is up to the users to properly manage